uhussain/WebCrawlerForOnlineInflation/README.md

 the results is temporarily displayed at [visual](somevisualization).
 A recording of the WebUI is also available [here](X).

 # Pipeline
-The data was ingested from Amazon S3 and Apache Airflow was used for scheduling the batch processing tasks corresponding to each month of the Common Crawl data.
+The data will be ingested from Amazon S3 and AWS Steps will be used for scheduling the batch processing tasks corresponding to each month of the Common Crawl data.
-Then Apache Spark is used to process and aggregate the data and finally Apache Zeppelin is used to gain insights from the processed data in a user-friendly way.
+Then Apache Spark will be used to process and aggregate the data in parquet files and finally Apache Zeppelin will be used to gain insights from the processed data in a user-friendly way.

 # Requirements

 Languages
+* Bash
 * Python 3.7
 * Scala 2.11.8

 Technologies
 * Spark
-* Airflow
+* AWS Steps/Airflow (Undecided)
 * Zeppelin

 Third-Party Libraries